When entering this exhibition in our spectacular Tall Gallery, you'll be immersed in an atmosphere of naval tradition and service.

 - Find out why Commander Harry Bennett received his Distinguished Service Order, displayed for you to see.

 From its earliest days, the RAN has been as much about its servicemen and women as its operations, ships and technologies.
-From the viewing platform of this soaring gallery, you can watch a screening of 'Navy: Purpose, Fleet, People'.
+Watch a screening of the film 'Navy: Purpose, Fleet, People' from the viewing platform of this soaring gallery.

 Personal mementos on display include war medals, uniforms and souvenirs from foreign engagements, such as a temple bell and rifle carved with a dragon from the Boxer Rebellion in China!